Linda Carter: Storylines

 After Linda gives a drunken speech in front of everyone at The Queen Vic one night, humiliating Mick, he tells her he will see her in court.
 The day of the boat party, which is being held to celebrate The Queen Vic winning best pub, Linda and Shirley fight when Shirley notices Linda drinking as they prepare to leave.
 Shirley urges Linda to realize that she still loves Mick and that she should try to save her marriage.
 As they get ready to board the bus, Linda sees Mick and Whitney talking and assumes they are having an affair.
-Unbeknownst to her, Whitney has asked Mick for help after her accidental murder of Leo King (Tom Wells).
+Unbeknownst to her, Whitney has asked Mick for help following her accidental murder of Leo King (Tom Wells).
 Linda drinks Mo Harris' (Laila Morse) vodka on the bus en route to the boat and arrives drunk, which leads to her announcing in front of everyone that Mick and Whitney are having an affair.
 She later goes down to the boat's kitchen and sees a bottle of wine on a shelf, but as she climbs to reach for it the boat crash happens and she falls.
 Her ankle gets stuck and she gets knocked out, and later when water begins to pour in Mick arrives and hears her cries for help.
 Mick cannot get Linda's foot out and Linda tells him to leave her and to think of their kids, but Mick says he is staying with her.
 As the boat fills with more water, Mick decides to break Linda's ankle to free her and he and Linda later appear in the Thames with Mick holding on to an unconscious Linda.
 They are rescued by Stuart and Rainie who are on a life boat, and Linda regains consciousness.
 Once they reach the dock with all the other passengers, Linda is devastated as she sees Dennis being declared dead by paramedics who failed to resuscitate him.
 Mick, Linda and Tina later arrive home to The Queen Vic where Linda finally admits that she is an alcoholic and that she wants to get help, choosing her marriage and Mick over alcohol.